What are the elements of a heartfelt apology after the affair?

 So instead, it’s important that the CS holds off on any apologies until they are really truly ready.
 That said, many CS have already said they’re sorry (typically after getting caught), so they more than likely will have to do it again – perhaps several more times – until the BS feels that the apology is genuine.

 Here are some questions to consider…

-- After the affair was discovered did you receive what you would consider a good apology?
+- Did you receive what you would consider a good apology after the affair?
 If so, what elements did it contain?

 - Did you receive a bad apology?
 If so, what was bad about it?

 - Are you willing to accept your partner’s apology?
 If not, what holds you back?

 Please leave your responses to these questions in the comment section below. thanks!